What is Person-Centered Therapy?

 Click here for my Privacy Notice.

-Assessment is 30 minutes at £30, all following sessions (including online meetings in their varying forms) are £50 and payable in cash or BACS transfer within 24 hours of meeting together.
+Assessment is 30 minutes at £30 to be paid 24 hours before meeting.
+All therapeutic sessions (including online meetings in their varying forms) are £65 and payable in cash or BACS transfer within 24 hours of meeting together.
+I have a limited amount of lower rate sessions available.

 I understand that in life there can be moments that arise, which we cannot predict, and so I offer up to 24 hour cancellation without charge.
 After this time period fees are required to be paid in full.